anderssoegaard/anderssoegaard.github.io/index.md

 ### 2022

+Cui, Ruixiang; Hershcovich, Daniel; Søgaard, Anders.
+2022.
+Generalized Quantifiers as a Source of Error in Multilingual NLU Benchmarks.
+North American Chapter of the Association for Computational Linguistics (NAACL).
+Seattle, WA.

+Brandl, Stephanie; Cui, Ruixiang; Søgaard, Anders.
+2022.
+How Conservative are Language Models?
+Adapting to the Introduction of Gender-Neutral Pronouns.
+Findings of the North American Chapter of the Association for Computational Linguistics (NAACL).
+Seattle, WA.

+Li, Zechen; Søgaard, Anders.
+2022.
+QLEVR: A Diagnostic Dataset for Quantificational Language and Elementary Visual Reasoning.
+Findings of the North American Chapter of the Association for Computational Linguistics (NAACL).
+Seattle, WA.

 Brandl, Stephanie; Hershcovich, Daniel; Søgaard, Anders.
 2022.
 Evaluating Deep Taylor Decomposition for Reliability Assessment in the Wild.
 The International AAAI Conference on Web and Social Media (ICWSM).
 Atlanta, GA.

 Lent, Heather; Ogueji, Kelechi; de Lhoneux, Miryam; Ahia, Orevaoghene and Søgaard, Anders.
 2022.
 What a Creole Wants, What a Creole Needs.